greg-raven/Uncommon-Sense/_posts/2021-03-07-truth-during-war.md

 categories:
     - truth
     - war
-tag: 'Charles A. Lindbergh Jr.'
+tags: 'Charles A. Lindbergh Jr.'
 ---

 In a time of war, truth is always replaced by propaganda.